 Marc started his rafting and kayaking career while in Colorado and deepened his passion over the next 10 years as he worked as a guide and led expeditions in the United States, New Zealand, Costa Rica, Africa, Chile, Turkey, and Siberia.
 In 1991, Marc was selected to be a member of Team California who won the World Championships of rafting in Costa Rica (‘92), Turkey (‘93) and 4th place in Africa (‘95).

 When not working in the office or in the field, Marc can be found backcountry skiing in his home mountains, the Sierra Nevadas, kayaking year-round, mountain biking, or pouring over maps looking for his next great adventure.
 Marc’s excitement for exploration led Bio Bio to do the first raft descent of the Drangme Chu River in Bhutan in 2009.
 Marc summited Aconcagua (22.800 ft) in 2001 and Russia’s Mt.
 Elbrus in 2005.
 Fondly known as the “Wizard of Whitewater”, he lives in Truckee.
-CA with his wife Damara, son Quinn, and daughter Lilian.
+CA with his son Quinn, daughter Lilian and two dogs – Shanti and Jeffrey.